frobijn/nF_nf-interpreter/UniqueDeviceIdOutOfTheBox.md

 Either there is no change in serial number, or the developer will be notified that there is a change and has to take action.
 In no situation the serial number changes unnoticed from zeros to a non-zero value.

 It is also backward compatible, as the serial numbers are only exposed in .NET via the wire protocol.
 Generic tools that use the `nf_debugger` code will not have any business logic using serial numbers as there are now meaningless.
-Tools that are expecting the serial numbers to be set must be designed for a specific product and those serial numbers to not change.
+Tools that are expecting the serial numbers to be set must be designed for a specific product and those serial numbers will not be affected.